rainwater sensor working principle

 The principle of light scattering, transmission or reflection is used to measure rainfall.
 When a raindrop passes through a beam, it causes a change in the intensity, frequency, or phase of the light.

 The amount of rainfall is measured by detecting changes.
-Then, signal processing and algorithm calculations are done.
+After that, we process signals and perform calculations.

 Features: